 I will be working on Blogging Money Life full-time.
 And I’ll probably be making some money as a professional surfer.

 Jasmine: Chris is right.
-I know that I should be able to take my job with me to Costa Rica, which is nice, because right now I work remotely.
-I’m a digital marketer, which is great because that means that I can do it from anywhere.
+I know that I should be able to take my job to Costa Rica, which is nice because I work remotely right now.
+I’m a digital marketer, which is great because I can do it anywhere.

-One of the big reasons why we decided to go to Costa Rica actually when it comes to work, is because we are still in the central time zone.
-The biggest difference between our time zone here and in Costa Rica is that they don’t observe daylight savings.
+One of the big reasons we decided to go to Costa Rica, actually when it comes to working, is that we are still in the central time zone.
+The most significant difference between our time zone and Costa Rica is that they don’t observe daylight savings.

 So, I should be able to take my job with me to Costa Rica, which is nice.
-Like Chris mentioned, we will also be blogging in Costa Rica, which is great.
+As Chris mentioned, we will also be blogging in Costa Rica, which is excellent.

 Chris: There’s still a lot to figure out.
-The market is a lot different in Costa Rica than it is here in the United States.
-The little that I do know about the market – houses do not appreciate in Costa Rica as well as they do here.
-So, we’re thinking more along the lines as doing Airbnb and getting a couple houses, small units, on the beach or close to the beach and renting those out Airbnb style.
+The market is much different in Costa Rica than here in the United States.
+The little that I know about the market – houses do not appreciate in Costa Rica as well as they do here.
+So, we’re thinking more like doing Airbnb and getting a couple houses, small units, on the beach or close to the beach and renting those out Airbnb style.

 Jasmine: I’m looking forward to that too.
-That’s going to be a whole new learning for us as far as different real estate and understanding that part of it for sure.
+That will be a whole new learning for us regarding different real estate and understanding that part of it for sure.
 So, cool.

 What are you going to do with your pets?

 Chris: They’re coming with us.
-Jas is working behind the scenes with getting those pets over there but there’s different things she had to do or has to do.
-She had to get them all taken to the vet for special shots that are required within Costa Rica.
-And then she has to file specific paperwork certifying that yes, these cats have received their shots and they’re not going to bring any kind of crazy disease over there.
+Jas is working behind the scenes with getting those pets over there but there are different things she had to do or has to do.
+First, she had to get them all taken to the vet for unique shots that are required within Costa Rica.
+And then she has to file specific paperwork certifying that these cats have received their shots and they’re not going to bring any kind of crazy disease over there.

 I know once we have a date, which we don’t have an exact date yet for when we’re going to leave.
-We’d have to call in to the airport and let them know that we’re bringing our cats with us.
+We’d have to call the airport and tell them we’re bringing our cats.

-They usually have that in the airport to check on them once we get to Costa Rica to make sure that they’re good to go and they see all of our paperwork.
-That’s something we can’t do until we have our date and our plane tickets.
+They usually have that in the airport to check on them once we get to Costa Rica to ensure they’re good to go and see all of our paperwork.
+We can’t do that until we have our date and plane tickets.

 Where will you live?

-You have a mountainous area, beachy area, and city area.
+You have a mountainous area, a beachy area, and a city area.
 I love all those things.
-We decided on the beachy area as far as where we want to go.
+So we decided on the beachy area as far as where we wanted to go.